cs3110/textbook/src/chapters/ds/promises.md

 programs need a mechanism for managing the dependencies among promises.

-The mechanism provided in Lwt is named *callbacks.*  A callback is a function that will be run sometime after a promise has been resolved, and it will receive as input the contents of the resolved promise.
+The mechanism provided in Lwt is named *callbacks.*  A callback is a function that will be run sometime after a promise has been fulfilled, and it will receive as input the contents of the fulfilled promise.
 Think of it like asking your friend to do some work for you: they promise to do it, and to call you back on the phone with the result of the work sometime after they've finished.